 How to make delicious soup from almost anything

-What cooks quickly, is a virtual dumping ground for wilted produce and leftovers, relies heavily on canned goods and freezer staples, and can be easy on the wallet?
-Soup!
+What cooks quickly, is the perfect home for wilted veggies and leftovers, relies heavily on tinned food and freezer staples, and can be easy on the purse strings?

 When paired with bread or a side salad, a homemade bowl of goodness makes for easy meals you can enjoy tonight for dinner and tomorrow for lunch, or freeze in single portions to reheat whenever you want.
-While there are loads of big-batch soup recipes you can follow with precision—see below!—here’s how to throw together a soup made from pantry items in a snap:
+While there are loads of big-batch soup recipes you can follow with precision, here’s how to throw together a soup made from pantry items in a snap:

 Step 1: Start with a base.

-Shelf-stable pantry ingredients such as canned chickpeas and black beans, and dried rice and barley are really just future soup stars in the making.
+Kitchen cupboard essentials like canned chickpeas, rice and black beans are really just future soup stars in the making.
 Stir beans in toward the end of cooking just enough to heat them through.
 Stir in grains for their recommended cooking times.
-If you want to add pasta to your soup, that’s fine.
+If you want to add pasta to your soup, that works too.
 Just be aware that some shapes of pasta seem to absorb unlimited amounts of liquid so if you use too much pasta, you may end up with more of a risotto.
-Tip: To keep portion sizes in check, consider cooking pasta separately and just adding a few cooked spoonfuls to each serving of soup.
+Tip: to keep portion sizes in check, consider cooking pasta separately and just adding a few cooked spoonfuls to each serving of soup.

-Fresh produce such as diced potatoes, onions, and carrots—which are nice-to-haves, but not necessary—can be boiled in soup until tender for about 10 to 15 minutes while frozen vegetables like chopped broccoli, peas, and peppers don’t need to be thawed at all: Since most veggies are blanched before freezing, they just need a few minutes in the boiling liquid to heat through.
+Fresh produce such as diced potatoes, onions, and carrots (which are nice-to-haves, but not necessary) can be boiled in soup until tender for about 10-15 minutes, while frozen vegetables like chopped broccoli, peas, and peppers don’t need to be thawed at all (since most veggies are blanched before freezing, they just need a few minutes in the boiling liquid to heat through).

-Canned, drained vegetables such as corn and green beans, should be stirred in toward the end of cooking—just enough to heat them.
+Tinned, drained vegetables such as corn and green beans should be stirred in towards the end of cooking, just enough to heat them.
 Canned tomato products such as diced tomatoes and crushed tomatoes can help thicken and flavour your soup’s base.
 Add them with your broth or soup base.

 Step 3: Add extra protein.

 Chop up or shred roasted chicken and add it to your soup until heated through.
-Frozen, cleaned shrimp cook in minutes in a simmering pot of liquid—even faster if they’re already cooked (defrost first for the best texture).
+Frozen prawns cook in minutes in a simmering pot of liquid - even faster if they’re already cooked (defrost first for the best texture).
 The same goes for raw chopped chicken or turkey breast.
 Just season with a little salt and pepper, and simmer a few minutes until cooked through.
-And don’t overlook deli meats: sliced turkey, Canadian bacon, and roast beef are all tasty soup add-ins.
+And don’t overlook deli meats: sliced turkey and roast beef are tasty soup add-ins.
 The same goes for cubed baked, firm, or smoked tofu.
-Add them toward the end of cooking so they just heat through.
+Add them towards the end of cooking so they just heat through.

 Step 4: Make it creamy without cream.